 The 2020 MLB season began July 23, although given what has transpired just within the baseball world since that point, it feels like it’s been a longer haul.
 That’s primarily due to a rash of team-centered COVID-19 outbreaks that at times seemed to threaten the viability of completing the season.
-To MLB’s credit, perseverance has won out, and all 30 teams continue on the path to playing 60 regular-season contests by Sept.
-27.
+To MLB’s credit, perseverance has won out, and all 30 teams continue on the path to wrapping up their regular season schedules.

 On this page, we look at the betting favorites and best longshot bets to win both the AL and NL MVP awards this season.
 Be sure to check the disclaimers at your sportsbook of choice.
 FanDuel Sportsbook states all teams must play 30-plus games for bets to stand..

 Jose Abreu -125: Abreu has the White Sox headed to the postseason and he is leading MLB in RBI with 57.
 The first baseman also leads in bWAR.